 3. Halcyon Mattress.

 This is Naturepedic’s most luxurious mattress.
 If you’re looking for an amazingly comfortable, high-end organic mattress, you have to check out the Halcyon mattress.
-It’s also customizable like our EOS mattress!
+It’s also customizable like my EOS mattress!

 4. Crib Mattresses.